uqtmiller/uqtmiller.github.io/_pages/recruitment.md

 It is expected that the successful candidates will each contribute to research, some engagement, and to teaching part of one course per year or supervise thesis students.
 This is a valuable opportunity to develop a teaching portfolio and an emerging research portfolio when applying for academic and other research positions in the future.

+The position is located at the St Lucia campus in Brisbane, Australia.
+Flexible working arrangements are possible including hybrid on site/WFH options, part time options, and flexible start/finish times.
+Fully remote is not available.

 ## Selection criteria

 The successful candidate with have: